-A number of new standards and amendments to standards are effective for annual periods beginning after 1 April 2015 and earlier application is permitted; however the company has not early applied the following new or amended standards in preparing these financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 April 2016 and earlier application is permitted; however, the Company has not early applied the following new or amended standards in preparing these financial statements.
+The two new amendments potentially relevant to the Company are discussed below.

-IFRS 9 Financial Instruments
+A. IFRS 9 Financial Instruments